 Some NCRI committees that have other activities aside from research are as follows:

-Foreign Relations Committee: Maintains contact with parliamentarians, political personalities, think tanks, UN bodies, NGO's, and human rights organizations throughout the world, as well as with relevant government officials in Europe, the US, and the Arab world.
+Foreign Affairs Committee: Maintains contact with parliamentarians, political personalities, think tanks, UN bodies, NGO's, and human rights organizations throughout the world, as well as with relevant government officials in Europe, the US, and the Arab world.
 The committee publishes numerous papers on the situation and new developments in Iran, in English, French, German, Italian and Arabic languages.

 Women’s Committee: Works extensively with Iranian women outside the country and maintains a permanent contact with women inside Iran.
 The Women’s Committee is actively involved with many women's rights organizations and NGO's and the Iranian diaspora.
 The committee is a major source of much of the information received from inside Iran with regards to women.
 Attending UN Human Rights Commission meetings and other international or regional conferences on women’s issues, and engaging in a relentless battle against the Iranian regime's misogyny are part of the activities of members and associates of the committee.